devsavage/slim-3-authentication/README.md

 # Slim 3 Authentication
-A fully features Slim 3 authentication system.
+A fully featured Slim 3 authentication system.

 This is the full authentication system from my DemoApp repo and it includes many improvements and fixes.